top of page

 + And when available: a matching wallet-sized version so that you can keep it with you, or share it

-When I was fresh out of art school, I took one of my first steps into the real world of art by joining a co-op gallery.
-It was a shared space run by artists who poured their time, money, and passion into pursuing their dreams.
-It took some work to get in, but when I saw my work on those walls, it was a moment of pride and possibility.
+When I first stepped out of art school, I joined a co-op gallery; a shared space run by artists who poured their time, money, and passion into pursuing their dreams.
+It took effort to be accepted, but seeing my work on those walls filled me with pride and a sense of possibility.

-That moment stuck with me.
-It wasn’t that I stopped valuing beauty for its own sake; I still believe it’s a noble goal.
-But I realized how much people crave meaning and connection through art.
-Since then, I’ve made it my mission to create work that comes from the heart, pieces with authenticity and purpose.
+That moment stayed with me.
+I realized how deeply people long for meaning and connection through art.
+Since then, I’ve made it my mission to create from the heart, and spend time and thought on every piece.

 STORMS AND BRUSHSTROKES